Plastic Pyrolysis Plant

 ±10℃ Precise Temperature Control

-- More efficient combustion, better emission control, easier environmental compliance
+• More efficient combustion, better emission control, and easier environmental compliance

 Plastic pyrolysis is the mechanism of thermally degrading long-chain plastic molecules into smaller molecules (oil, gas and char) using heat in an oxygen-free environment.
 Its process conditions and additional refining techniques determine the type of oil product obtained.
 Here’s how distinct oil products can be derived: